sparshsah/foggy-demo/demo/ml/musings.md

 * Say you _have_ detected one for sure -- What are you supposed to do about it?

 I would rather start out with a process that's robust to these shifts from the get-go, in two ways:
-* Upweight recent data in your training sample
+* Upweight training data by recency
 * Frequently retrain and deploy your model
     - This raises the question: How do you get confident that your model is safe to deploy?
     - Well, take an XGBoost model in consumer lending.
 Look at three things: